minilabmemo/rina-profile/README_create.md

 Need to install the following packages: create-vite@5.2.1
 Ok to proceed? (y) y
-✔ Project name: … f2e-boot-vite
+✔ Project name: … fe-bootstrap-starter
 ✔ Select a framework: › Vue
 ✔ Select a variant: › Customize with create-vue ↗
 Need to install the following packages: